Medical Policy: 01.01.01

-Cystic fibrosis, chronic bronchitis, bronchiectasis, immotile cilia syndrome, neuromuscular disease with progressive respiratory muscle weakness, asthma and some acute respiratory tract infections are some of the conditions that can lead to abnormal airway clearance or increase sputum production.
+Cystic fibrosis, chronic bronchitis, bronchiectasis, immotile cilia syndrome, neuromuscular disease with progressive respiratory muscle weakness, asthma and some acute respiratory tract infections are conditions that can lead to abnormal airway clearance or increased sputum production.

 Chest physiotherapy is a treatment that attempts to compensate for abnormal airway clearance by removing mucopurulent secretions.
-However, the standard of care remains manual clapping, vibration and compression, together with postural drainage and assisted coughing.
+However, the standard of care continues to be manual clapping, vibration and compression, together with postural drainage and assisted coughing.

 A conventional manual chest percussion and postural drainage program to remove accumulated secretions requires a caregiver's assistance and may cause children and adults to be less compliant with a treatment regimen.
 Many alternative oscillatory devices are designed to provide self-administered airway clearance and have been investigated as an alternative to percussion and postural drainage.